arthurdysart/ChargeTracker/README.md

 ![ChargeTracker shows near real-time metrics derived from raw sensor measurements](https://s3.amazonaws.com/arthur-dysart-github-media/chargetracker/pipeline.png)

 Each battery publishes its raw measurements to [Kafka](https://kafka.apache.org/) (1 topic, 6 partitions).
 These raw measurements are consumed by [Spark Streaming](https://spark.apache.org/streaming/) and transformed into meaningful metrics via RDD-MapReduce tasks.
 Resulting metrics are stored in the [Cassandra](http://cassandra.apache.org/) database according to partition keys `chemistry` and `test_type` and clustering key `cycle`.
-The [Dash](https://dash.plot.ly/introduction) service queries the database and refreshes the interactive GUI dashboard every 30 seconds.
+The [Plotly Dash](https://dash.plot.ly/introduction) service queries the database and refreshes the interactive GUI dashboard every 30 seconds.
 On the control node, [Insight Pegasus](https://github.com/InsightDataScience/pegasus) (not shown) manages all cluster nodes.
 To optimize throughput, cluster nodes are allocated to services as follows:

 | Technology             | Nodes | Purpose                                                                          |
 |------------------------|-------|----------------------------------------------------------------------------------|